SAML-Toolkits/php-saml/README.md

         // will be accepted.
         'destinationStrictlyMatches' => false,

+        // If true, the toolkit will not raised an error when the Statement Element
+        // contain atribute elements with name duplicated 'allowRepeatAttributeName' => false,

         // If true, SAMLResponses with an InResponseTo value will be rejectd if not
         // AuthNRequest ID provided to the validation method.
         'rejectUnsolicitedResponsesWithInResponseTo' => false,